cwsdigital/twill-metadata/README.md

 ### In the view
 #### Add the fieldset to your form
-In the admin 'form.blade.php' view add the metadata fieldset to the additional fieldsets of the form.
+In the admin 'form.blade.php' view add the metadata fieldset to the additional fieldsets section of the form.
 ```blade
 {{-- resources/views/admin/pages/form.blade.php --}}
 @extends('twill::layouts.form', [